martink1337/resurvivBot/README.md

 `cd FolderName`
 3 run the following command
 `pip3 install -r requirements.txt`
+4 rename the file template-config.json to
+`config.json` and change all inputs
-4 start the bot with
+5 start the bot with
 `python3 main.py`

 Dependency: